nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 4. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Task Manager folder.
+ Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Manager folder.

+**Q**: TypeTask does not launch in Eclipse.
+How can I solve this issue?<br>
+Make sure that you run the program as a java application.
+Also, try refreshing the Gradle project by try right clicking on the file -> Gradle -> Refresh Gradle project

 &nbsp;